Hadis-mrd/cause-conditioned-mtl-mrc/README.md

     - #: 493
   - **Total:** 5,945 examples

-## Results and Findings

-- **Baseline Results:** Established initial performance benchmarks.
-- **Single Classifier Model:** Evaluated with 6 epochs.
-- **Two Classifier Model:** Compared performance with and without the additional classifier.

-**Interpretation:**
-- Observed overfitting with no information, leading to better question generation when the dataset was diverse.
-This improved the generator's focus on generating answerable questions and salient sentences.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.